htmlburger/carbon-fields-docs/containers/gutenberg-blocks.md

 This method allows you to set the aliases that help users discover it while searching.

+!> You are only allowed to add as much as 3 keywords per block.

 ```php
 Container::make( 'block', __( 'My Shiny Gutenberg Block' ) )
 	->add_fields( array(